Fryerning: Modern Period

-On 24 Match 1889, the parish was abolished and merged with Ingatestone to form Ingatestone and Fryerning.

 In 1936, a Spanish oak tree was planted on in the centre of the ancient Church Green to commemorate the Coronation of King Edward VIII.
 At the time, there was a debate in the village due to the fact that the Oak was not a native English specimen.
 Local resident, Charlie Cox who was eight at the time, remembers that the green was about 50 yards long on each side forming a triangle.

 In 1948, the Ingatestone and Fryerning Dart League was set up between Pubs Anchor A, Anchor B, British Legion, Crown Hotel, Spread Eagle, Woolpack Hotel Fryerning and Viper Hotel Mill Green.

 In 2011, Brentwood Borough Council asked Essex County Council to commission a conservation area in Fryerning, which was subsequently enforced.
 Many historical buildings, ranging from the 12th century to the late 20th century, were included in the conservation area, along with 3 trees having a preservation order placed upon them: the Coronation Oak and the West and East Ancient Yew Trees at St Mary's Church.

 On the 11th of September 2021, Lord Petre visited local residents and dignitaries of Fryerning, at the Church Green, to officially open the recently renovated Fryerning Parish Room; it was built in 1904, extended in 1924 and renovated in 2021.

+Administrative history

+Fryerning was an ancient parish in the Chelmsford Hundred of Essex.
+The parish had complicated boundaries with the neighbouring parish of Ingatestone.
+A large part of the built up area of Ingatestone was actually in Fryerning parish, and through the centre of Ingatestone village the boundary followed the main street.
+Ingatestone parish also had a large detached rural exclave to the north of Fryerning parish.
+The complicated boundaries likely arose from them having anciently been created from the subdivision of an earlier territory.

+In 1889 the two parishes were merged into a new civil parish called Ingatestone and Fryerning.
+At the 1881 census (the last before the abolition of the civil parish), Fryerning had a population of 704.

+When elected parish and district councils were established in 1894, Ingatestone and Fryerning was given a parish council and included in the Chelmsford Rural District.
+The parish was transferred to Brentwood district in 1974.